 First, take a deep breath.
 Do something healthy for yourself.
 Spend time with family and friends, go for a run, or whatever you do to decompress.
 Good decisions about future paths are rarely made when you’re under stress or feel anxious.
 Release some of those anxieties and put your efforts into building a wise strategy for moving forward.

 Second, follow the instructions.
 Your decision letter lets you know what you need to do next.
 You’ll need to decide whether or not you want to remain on the waitlist.
-If you choose to remain on the waitlist, an Admissions Officer will get in touch (typically early May) to let you know if there are any steps you can take to enhance your application.
+If you choose to remain on the waitlist, we will consider you for admission in each upcoming application round.
+Beginning in May, we offer an opportunity for application feedback to waitlisted candidates.
+In select cases at our discretion, we may contact you before May.
+However, we cannot accommodate requests for feedback until May.

 In the meantime, however, this is a good time to look back on your application and decide for yourself what your strengths and weaknesses are.
 An honest assessment of what you could improve is a great opportunity for you to come up with a game plan.
 Maybe you think you could score higher on your GMAT, or you realize your goals or your rationale for your MBA weren’t clear.
 That insight can help you take proactive steps now, without having to wait for feedback from us.